cestlaberezina/-/content/attribute.md

-a characteristic or inherent part
+a characteristic or inherent part, paraphernalia